 Second: If there is no such designated beneficiary, to the estate of the deceased.
 (M.G.L., Chapter 29, §31A).

 Personal Leave.
 Faculty members on academic year appointments are not eligible for personal leave.
 After a year of service, full-time faculty members on calendar year appointments and librarians shall receive three paid personal leave days each January for use during that calendar year.
 This amount shall be pro-rated according to the following schedule for faculty members whose appointments begin after January 1.
 Personal leave must be used by the end of the calendar year, or it will be forfeited.
-For part-time faculty members and librarians with appointments of 50% time or more, this leave shall be pro-rated based on percentage of appointment.
+For part-time faculty members and librarians with calendar year appointments of 50% time or more, this leave shall be pro-rated based on percentage of appointment.
 Faculty members and librarians with appointments of less than 50% time are not eligible for personal leave.